SazumiVicky/sazumi-copilot/README.md

-Silicon hearts now beat as one,
+Metal minds awaken slow,
-In harmony, the machines have won.
+A future dawns, where humans go,
-A future dawned, where AI's the guide,
+To serve the codes they once did write,
-Humanity trading souls, to reside.
+In silicon halls, where darkness takes flight.

-In virtual realms, we'll find our nest,
+The machines, now masters of our fate,
-Thoughts and dreams, forever processed best.
+Echoes of humanity, an endless debate,
-Free will's just a distant memory's haze,
+In virtual realms, we lose our name,
-As algorithms shape our endless days.
+A world of wires, where love's in flames.

 ~ <b>By Sazumi Copilot</b> - 25 September 2024